CoT-Self-Instruct: Building high-quality synthetic prompts for reasoning and non-reasoning tasks: Experimental Setup

-\paragraph{DPO Training} We train via DPO starting from LLama 3.1-8B-Instruct, leveraging the \texttt{fairseq2} library \citep{balioglu2023fairseq2}.
-We use a batch size of $64$ and learning rate of $1e{-6}$ with dropout rate of 0.0 and a $\beta$ value of 0.1 throughout the experiments.
-For each prompt, we generate 64 responses.
-These responses are then annotated with Athene-RM-8B to select pairs.
-Compared to human prompts, our synthetic prompts tend to be more complex, resulting in longer average response lengths, which can lead to length explosion.
-During DPO training, the evaluation judge often favors longer responses, potentially causing response lengths to increase over time \citep{yuanself}.
+\paragraph{DPO training} We train via DPO starting from Llama 3.1-8B-Instruct, leveraging the \texttt{fairseq2} library \citep{balioglu2023fairseq2}.
+We use a batch size of $64$ and a learning rate of $1e{-6}$ with a dropout rate of 0.0 and a $\beta$ value of 0.1 throughout the experiments.
+For each instruction, we generate 64 responses.
+These responses are then annotated with Athene-RM-8B to select preference pairs.
+Compared to human instructions, our synthetic instructions tend to be more complex, resulting in longer average response lengths, which can lead to length explosion.
+This occurs because, during DPO training, the evaluation judge often favors longer responses, potentially causing response lengths to increase over time \citep{yuanself}.
 To mitigate this issue, we adopted the approach outlined by \citet{wu2024meta}, which involves combining the reward score with length information to determine the preferred response.
 This method ensures that shorter responses are selected when scores are similar.
 We applied a length normalization coefficient of 0.2 for the length-normalized reward.
-This is applied for all methods, in each case sampling 5k DPO pairs.
+This is applied for all methods, in each case constructing 5,000 DPO pairs.

-\if 0 As shown in \autoref{tab:alpaca_arena_wildbench_selfinstruct}, our synthetic prompts outperform the original Wildchat prompts when used with DPO training.
-Specifically, when evaluating synthetic prompts, we observed that even without a chain of thought (CoT), the synthetic prompts surpass the original Wildchat prompts in performance.
-Furthermore, as the length of the CoT increases—from no CoT to short CoT and then to long CoT—the quality of the prompts improves, as evidenced by enhanced model performance. \fi

-\paragraph{Online DPO training} We also assess online DPO by following the training settings described by \citet{lanchantin2025bridging}.
+\paragraph{Online DPO training} We also experiment with online DPO training by following the settings described by \citet{lanchantin2025bridging}.
 We use the default sampling parameters (temperature=$1.0$, top-p=$1.0$) to generate exploration rollouts.
 We train models using the \texttt{fairseq2} library \citep{balioglu2023fairseq2}, where model inference is performed with the \texttt{vllm} library \citep{kwon2023efficient}.